Bristol , RI 02809

 Computational Fluid Dynamics Analyses

-Bristol Harbor Group, Inc. (BHGI) performs computational fluid dynamics analyses (CFD) analyses using Orca Marine's CFD program to conduct resistance studies on various conditions to predict the performance of the vessel.
+BHGI performs Computational Fluid Dynamics (CFD) analyses using Orca Marine’s Simeric's CFD program to conduct resistance studies on vessel hulls of all forms.
+Hull models are generated by BHGI’s engineers and are run at various conditions to predict the performance of the vessel.
 BHGI uses CFD analysis to estimate ship hull performance in calm waters.
-This is especially useful when looking to optimize the vessel's hull form to improve fuel economy.
+This is especially useful when looking to optimize the vessel’s hull form to improve fuel economy.
 We have used our CFD capabilities to conduct comparative studies of barges, tugs, towboats, and ATB units.
 From these studies, hull form was able to be optimized to provide vessels with improved flow and resistance characteristics.
 CFD results include running waterline, resistance, wave train, pressure plots, and a variety of other analyses.
-BHGI uses these results to determine the best hull for the client's needs.

-Bristol Harbor Group, Inc. (BHGI) was contracted by the New York Power Authority (NYPA) to design and perform construction supervision support services for two (2) new tug vessels.
+BHGI was contracted by the New York Power Authority (NYPA) to design and perform construction supervision support services for two new tug vessels.
 The tugs will be used for the deployment, retrieval and maintenance of the Lake Erie ice boom.
-The construction for the JONCAIRE II has been completed.
+The first tug has already been built and delivered.
 BHGI developed and revised the second vessel specifications and bid drawing package in close collaboration with the operators, including significant detailed system design for the second vessel to provide improved ergonomics for the crew.
-NYPA recently awarded a contract to a shipyard for the construction of the B-2 BREAKER tug.
-BHGI is again performing construction oversight services on behalf of NYPA.
+NYPA awarded a contract to Blount Boats for the construction of the B-2 BREAKER tug.
+BHGI is again performing construction oversight services on behalf of NYPA and visits the yard on a weekly basis, as it is only ten minutes away from our office.
+Construction is expected to be completed in 2020.

-Bristol Harbor Group, Inc. (BHGI) was recently contracted by Sayville Ferry Service, Inc. located in Sayville, NY to provide the design of an aluminum monohull high speed ferry for 400 passengers and cargo providing service from Sayville to Fire Island.
+BHGI was contracted by Sayville Ferry Service, Inc.located in Sayville, NY to provide the design of an aluminum monohull high speed ferry for 400 passengers and cargo providing service from Sayville to Fire Island.
 The new design will be based on an existing parent vessel.
-The vessel will be designed to comply with 46 CFR Subchapter K. The project includes both preliminary and detail design packages for all aspects of naval architecture and marine engineering.
+The vessel is being designed to comply with 46 CFR Subchapter K. The project includes both preliminary and detail design packages for all aspects of naval architecture and marine engineering.
 There is particular emphasis on modernization of the propulsion plant, improvements for passenger embarkation/debarkation and cargo handling, hydrodynamic enhancements, and vibration reduction.
+BHGI recently completed the preliminary design phase and has begun the detail design phase.

 Naval Architects / Marine Engineers